Interfacing Incremental Rotary Encoder with Arduino

 }

-If everything is done correctly, when you open the serial monitor and rotate the encoder you’ll see the the rotation count printed there.
+If everything is done correctly, when you open the serial monitor and rotate the encoder you will see the rotation count printed there.

 Rotary-Encoder-Arduino-Serial-Monitor